The neonatal intensive care unit (NICU): what is it?

 NICUs in Australia use parts of a nursing program called Developmental Care, or Newborn Individualized Developmental Care and Assessment Program (NIDCAP).

-It’s often about reducing your baby’s stress during daily and medical care.
+It’s about reducing your baby’s stress during daily and medical care.
 It’s also about protecting your baby’s sleep by keeping noise down.

-It means that the nurses will watch your baby carefully and use all their observations to get a complete picture of how your baby reacts, copes and settles.
+It means that the nurses will watch your baby carefully and use their observations to get a complete picture of how your baby reacts, copes and settles.
 The nurses will also think about how and when they care for your baby.
 For example, your baby’s nurse might watch your baby for a few minutes and decide whether to wake them or let them sleep for a little longer.

 The nurses might also: